Sara Duterte

 Duterte ran for the vice presidency in 2022 under Lakas–CMD, becoming the running mate of Bongbong Marcos from the Partido Federal ng Pilipinas under the UniTeam alliance.
 Their ticket won in a landslide victory, becoming the first running mate pair to win together since 2004, and the first to be elected by a majority since the establishment of the Fifth Republic in 1986.
-Duterte became the vice president on June 30, 2022, and was inaugurated 11 days earlier in Davao City.
+Duterte became the vice president on June 30, 2022, having her inauguration held 11 days earlier in Davao City.

-As vice president, Duterte concurrently served as the secretary of education and as vice chairperson of an anti-insurgency task force (NTF-ELCAC) but resigned from both positions on June 19, 2024.
-Despite her initial electoral alliance with Marcos, political observers have noted her increasing absence from public appearances with the president correlating with a growing rift in the Marcos and Duterte political families.
-By late August 2024, she has openly admitted her regret to supporting Marcos in the presidential election, while Marcos himself later acknowledged that they have not spoken to each other since she handed in her resignation.
+As vice president, Duterte concurrently served as the secretary of education amidst a national learning crisis and as vice chairperson of an anti-insurgency task force (NTF-ELCAC), but resigned from both positions on June 19, 2024.
+Despite her initial electoral alliance with Marcos, political observers noted her increasing absence from public appearances with the president in 2024 correlating with a growing rift in the Marcos and Duterte political families.
+By late August 2024, during police operations to arrest her father's ally Apollo Quiboloy, she openly admitted her regret to supporting Marcos in the presidential election, while Marcos himself later acknowledged that they have not spoken to each other since she handed in her resignation.
 After her father was arrested and brought to The Hague in March 2025, her tenure has been characterized by multiple trips abroad that aim to consolidate her family's overseas supporters.

-On February 5, 2025, Duterte was impeached by the House of Representatives after concerns were raised regarding her use of confidential funds and her assassination threat against President Marcos, his wife Liza and House Speaker Martin Romualdez.
-She became the first sitting vice president, as well as the fifth official in Philippine history, to be impeached.
+On February 5, 2025, Duterte was impeached by the House of Representatives after concerns were raised regarding her use of confidential funds and her assassination threat against President Marcos, his wife Liza, and his cousin, House Speaker Martin Romualdez.
+She became the first sitting vice president, as well as the fifth official in Philippine history, to be impeached, and by May 2026, became the first Philippine official to be impeached twice.
+However, Duterte remains in office as a Senate trial is ongoing since July 2026 to determine if she should be acquitted or removed from her position as vice president.
+On February 18, 2026, she announced her 2028 run for president.